patrickmichalina/typescript-monads/README.md

   </a>
 </p>

-**typescript-monads** helps you write safer code by using abstractions over dubious program state and control flow.
+**typescript-monads** helps you write safer code by using abstractions over messy control flow and state.

-# Getting Started
+# Installation
+You can use this library in the browser, node, or a bundler

 ## Node or as a module
 ```bash